AndresCastillo28/ket-backend/README.md

 ## Configuration

 - Start the project to create the role values
-- Create a .env file with the values: MONGO_URI and SECRET_JWT_SEED
+- Create a .env file with the values: MONGO_URI and SECRET_JWT_SEED and set the database uri and your jwt secret

 ## Usage